 8336

-Mayor London Breed Celebrates Progress of City’s Homeless Recovery Efforts with Opening of Jazzie Collins Apartments /2022/07/mayor-london-breed-celebrates-progress-citys-homeless-recovery-efforts-opening-jazzie/ Fri, 15 Jul 2022 18:14:38 +0000 /?p=8333 Office of the Mayor San Francisco, CA 鈥 Today, Mayor London N. Breed joined City officials and community leaders to celebrate the grand opening of the Jazzie Collins Apartments, located […]
+Mayor London Breed Celebrates Progress of City’s Homeless Recovery Efforts with Opening of Jazzie Collins Apartments /2022/07/mayor-london-breed-celebrates-progress-citys-homeless-recovery-efforts-opening-jazzie/ Fri, 15 Jul 2022 18:14:38 +0000 /?p=8333 Office of the Mayor San Francisco, CA 鈥 Today, Mayor London N. Breed joined City officials and community leaders to celebrate the grand opening of the Jazzie Collins Apartments, located at 53 Colton Street.
+The 96-unit, 100% permanent supportive housing development is part of a larger mixed-use development at 1629 Market Street, also known as […]

 The post Mayor London Breed Celebrates Progress of City’s Homeless Recovery Efforts with Opening of Jazzie Collins Apartments appeared first on HomeRise.